How much has student loan debt increased over time? - NewsBreak

 Student loan debt growth is outpacing inflation

 According to the U.S. Bureau of Labor Statistics (BLS), the annual nationwide inflation rate in the U.S. hovered around 2%—and often fell below 2%—over the decade leading up to the COVID-19 pandemic.
-In 2021, the first full pandemic-era calendar year, the inflation rate spiked to 7%.Which countries are the biggest sources of immigrants to Alabama?
+In 2021, the first full pandemic-era calendar year, the inflation rate spiked to 7%.Here’s how much the average resident in your state owes in federal student loans

 Since the summer of 2012, the average student loan balance has grown much more rapidly.
 Over the three-year period preceding 2012, the average student loan balance grew by just under $2,000.
 Since 2012, student debt rose steadily at a much faster rate than income.